glitchassassin/armory/README.md

 # [armorer](https://armorer.io/)

-Renders SWORD Bible modules as a performant, minimal, well-designed static web reader.
+Renders the King James Version of the Bible as a performant, minimal, well-designed static web reader.

 ## Major Features